 New

-Celebrating its 12th year, the World Vitiligo Day (WVD) took center stage on June 25th in Mexico, under the banner "Learning to live with Vitiligo".
-The emphasis was not only on raising awareness but also on improving education for patients and medical professionals.
+The 12th annual World Vitiligo Day (WVD) unfolded on June 25th in Mexico, embracing the theme "Learning to live with Vitiligo."
+This year's event marked a significant shift, focusing not only on raising awareness but also on enhancing education for both patients and medical professionals.

-In the span of two days, the key promoters, Dr. Jorge Ocampo Candiani of the Autonomous University of Nuevo Leon and Dr. Rossana Llergo Valdez of the Mexican Foundation for Dermatology (FMD), spearheaded the activities.
-The successful event was a collaborative effort with several renowned institutions and was steered by leading dermatology professionals like Dr. Judith Domínguez Cherit, Dr. José Alberto Ramos Garibay, Dr. Abraham Alfaro García, and Dr. Karen Férez Blando.
+Dr. Jorge Ocampo Candiani of the Autonomous University of Nuevo Leon and Dr. Rossana Llergo Valdez of the Mexican Foundation for Dermatology (FMD) led the two-day event as Honorary President and Vice-President, respectively.
+Their efforts were bolstered by collaboration with prestigious institutions and guidance from leading dermatologists, including Dr. Judith Domínguez Cherit, Dr. José Alberto Ramos Garibay, Dr. Abraham Alfaro García, and Dr. Karen Férez Blando.

-The proceedings kicked off on June 22nd with a press conference at the Senate of the Republic's Federalism Courtyard.
-In her remarks, Senator Antares Vázquez Alatorre urged for improved patient care and public policies that bolster visibility and understanding of skin conditions.
-Echoing this sentiment, Dr. Rossana Llergo stressed the progress achieved in awareness campaigns, thanks to the consistent efforts of institutions such as the FMD.
+The event commenced on June 22nd with a press conference at the Senate of the Republic's Federalism Courtyard.
+Senator Antares Vázquez Alatorre advocated for improved patient care and public policies to enhance visibility and understanding of skin conditions.
+Dr. Llergo highlighted the progress in awareness campaigns, crediting the consistent efforts of institutions like the FMD.

-Highlighting the importance of WVD, Dr. Ocampo Candiani noted the critical role it plays in educating patients about vitiligo, its impact on their quality of life, and the availability of capable specialists.
-Dr. Torello Lotti and Yan Valle, both from the Vitiligo Research Foundation, made insightful contributions, emphasizing education, patient awareness, and vitiligo's connection to other immune disorders.
+Dr. Ocampo Candiani emphasized WVD's crucial role in educating patients about vitiligo, its impact on quality of life, and the availability of qualified specialists.
+Dr. Torello Lotti and Yan Valle from the Vitiligo Research Foundation provided valuable insights on education, patient awareness, and vitiligo's connection to other immune disorders.

-Yan Valle spoke about the growing global prominence of WVD, marking it as a crucial event among Health Days.
-He also introduced the Patient Journey Map, aimed at providing physicians and patients with an overview of the disease and appropriate treatment options.
+Valle underscored WVD's growing global significance among Health Days and introduced the Patient Journey Map, a tool designed to guide physicians and patients through the disease and treatment options.

-The main event, centered on the theme "Learning to live with vitiligo", brought together the International Vitiligo Research Foundation, allied medical associations, and sponsors.
-They held an academic session featuring dermatologists from Mexico.
-Here, Dr. Torello Lotti discussed recent breakthroughs in vitiligo research and treatment.
-Valle presented the "Living History of World Vitiligo Day" and the "Map of the Vitiligo Patient's Journey", focusing on his experiences and the genesis of this significant date.
+The main event, centered on "Learning to live with vitiligo," brought together the International Vitiligo Research Foundation, allied medical associations, and sponsors.
+An academic session featuring Mexican dermatologists saw Dr. Lotti discussing recent advancements in vitiligo research and treatment.
+Valle presented the "Living History of World Vitiligo Day" and the "Map of the Vitiligo Patient's Journey," sharing personal experiences and the origins of this significant date.

-Support and information for patients marked the highlight of the 2022 WVD.
-A Patient Information Session was organized on June 25th at the Instituto Nacional de Ciencias Médicas y Nutrición Salvador Zubirán.
-The session involved a series of talks and workshops aimed at helping vitiligo patients better navigate their lives.
-Topics included vitiligo's role in childhood, sexuality, the workplace, and even an aesthetic workshop on self-makeup.
-The session concluded with a photographic exhibition titled "Vitiligo: a colorful skin", celebrating the diversity and beauty of skin conditions, with patients as the main subjects.
+The highlight of WVD 2022 was the Patient Information Session held on June 25th at the Instituto Nacional de Ciencias Médicas y Nutrición Salvador Zubirán.
+This session offered a series of talks and workshops aimed at empowering vitiligo patients.
+Topics ranged from vitiligo's impact on childhood and sexuality to its role in the workplace, and even included an aesthetic workshop on self-makeup.

 World Vitiligo Day 2022 🇲🇽 Kick-off